kemitchell/square-one-forms/contractor.md

 # Confidentiality and Intellectual Property

-You and the company agree to the Square One Standard Confidentiality and Intellectual Property Terms, First Edition (https://squareoneforms.com/confidentiality-ip/1e).
+You and the company agree to the Square One Standard Confidentiality and Intellectual Property Terms, {{Edition Spelled}} (https://squareoneforms.com/confidentiality-ip/{{Edition Code}}).

 # Disclaimer